Solved - iCloud Sync, Loading, Connection Issues on Mac

 • iCloud doesn't work with the Notes app.

-• iCloud wouldn't connect to drive, notes, photos, messenger, etc.
+• iCloud wouldn't connect to drive, Notes, Photos, Messenger, etc.

 • iCloud files could not be offloaded from storage.

-Fix 1: Sign in iCloud
+Fix 1: Sign in to iCloud

-To sign in iCloud, you need to:
+To sign in to iCloud, you need to:

 1. Click on the Apple menu > System Settings.